-Despite attempts to convince us that induction of labour reduces the caesarean section rate, those of us who have worked within hospitals know from experience that induction of labour poses a real threat to a woman’s chance of giving birth to her baby herself.
-Sometimes, the potential benefits of induction outweigh this and other risks, but I know many midwives and doctors who think that the current induction rate is far too high.
+Despite attempts to convince us that induction of labour reduces the caesarean section rate, those of us who have worked within hospitals know differently.
+Experience tells us that induction of labour poses a real threat to a woman’s chance of having an unassisted vaginal birth.
+Sometimes, the potential benefits of induction outweigh this and other risks, but I know many midwives, doctors and others who think that the current induction rate is far too high.

 The data are particularly stark for women who do not have a medical complication, which includes those whose labours are induced simply because they have reached a certain point in pregnancy.
 For these women, having their labour induced in weeks 39, 40 or 41 of their pregnancy meant they were three times more likely to end up with a caesarean section than the women whose labour began spontaneously.